inarizushi/fungus-site/docs/blocks/index.md

 ## Executing Commands in another Block with the Call Command
 The Call Command tells Fungus to go and start executing the Commands in named Block.
 There are several ways to do this, we can tell Fungus to Stop execution completely in the current Block, and just pass control to named Block.
 We can also tell Fungus to go and completed all Commands in the named Block, and when they are finished, to then continue executing any remaining commands in the current Block.
 Finally, and perhaps the most complicated/sophisticated technique, we can tell Fungus to both started executing Commands in a named Block WHILE simultaneously continuing to execute remaining Commands in the current Block.

-To pass control to another Block, and stop excuting Commands in the current Block, do the following:
+To pass control to another Block, and stop executing Commands in the current Block, do the following:

 1. (setup) If you have not already done so: Create a new scene, add a Fungus Flowchart to the scene, and select the Block in the Flowchart.